-For students on a student health plan (SHP or SHP-M) and students who pay the Student Health Fee...
+Students on a student health plan (SHP or SHP+) OR who are covered by private insurance and pay the Student Health Fee...

-- ► There is NO CHARGE for on-site STI testing. - If treatment is prescribed, any additional appointment(s) will be a \$10 copay for students on SHP and students who pay the health fee (no copay for students on SHP-M).
+- > Pay NO CHARGE for STI testing done at Cornell Health. - If treatment is prescribed, any additional appointment(s) will be a \$10 copay for students on SHP and for students who are covered by private insurance and pay the health fee (no copay for students on SHP+).
 Prescription medications may be an additional cost.